 October 18th 2019

-To Buy For: the eyebrow trimmer that helped me finally pluck my own brows
+The electric eyebrow trimmer that finally helped me tidy my brows

-Sarah Vine had never been able to tweeze her own brows (the pain!) until this genius eyebrow plucker came into her life.
-If you're missing your brow bar, this is a brilliant alternative
+Sarah Vine had never been able to tweeze her own brows (the pain!) until this genius eyebrow plucker came into her life

-Apart from my hairdresser, Lucinda Ellery, the person I’m missing the most during this wretched lockdown is Gunsev, or Gun as everyone calls her (AKA Luxybrows on Instagram), who does my eyebrow threading.
+Apart from my hairdresser, Lucinda Ellery, the person I missed the most during lockdown was Gunsev, or Gun as everyone calls her (@Luxybrows on Instagram), who does my eyebrow threading.
 I held out for as long as I possibly could - but then I began to notice a distinct resemblance to Bert from the Muppets during Zoom meetings, at which point I knew I had to take action.

 I have infinite tolerance for all sorts of waxing that would send most people into orbit, for some reason my eyebrows are hypersensitive to pain

 So imagine my surprise when it actually worked.
-The one I went for is the JML Finishing Touch Flawless Brows, which retails for £19.99.
-Granted, it doesn’t have the same skill or precision as Gun, and the conversation is frankly terrible - but if you want an easy-to-use, fairly fool-proof gadget to keep your brows in check until the beauty salons reopen, you could do a lot worse.
+The one I went for is the Flawless Brow Finishing Touch which retails for £19.99.
+Granted, it doesn’t have the same skill or precision as Gun, and the conversation is frankly terrible - but if you want an easy-to-use, fairly foolproof gadget to keep your brows in check until you can get an appointment, you could do a lot worse.

-It lacks the obvious advantages of threading - the super-sharp lines and the fact that the hairs are removed at the root, so regrowth is slower (with this you do get stubble every two to three days, so you have to stay on top of it); but we all have to learn to compromise at times like these, and this is not a bad one.
+It lacks the obvious advantages of threading - the super-sharp lines and the fact that the hairs are removed at the root, so regrowth is slower (with this you do get stubble every two to three days, so you have to stay on top of it); but we have all had to learn to compromise recently, and this is not a bad one.
 Final bonus point: it works on small moustaches too.